fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

 After installing the tools, **restart GParted** to refresh its file system options.
 If GParted was running while you installed the packages, it might not have loaded the exFAT support yet.

 - Close GParted.
-- Open it again using the following command:
+- Open it again using the following command.

 ```bash
 sudo gparted